macarthur-lab/matchbox/README.md

 java -jar target/beamr-0.1.0.jar

 * Or download the source code and simply build on your system.
 You will require maven (https://maven.apache.org) for this.
-This process quite easy as well and is described below and supported as of now.
+This process is quite easy as well, and is described below and supported as of now.

 ## Install from source.